apache/pulsar/site/_includes/explanations/partitioned-topic-admin.md

 #### pulsar-admin

-You can see the see number of partitions in a partitioned topic using the [`get-partitioned-topic-metadata`](../../reference/CliTools#pulsar-admin-persistent-get-partitioned-topic) subcommand.
+You can see the number of partitions in a partitioned topic using the [`get-partitioned-topic-metadata`](../../reference/CliTools#pulsar-admin-persistent-get-partitioned-topic) subcommand.
 Here's an example:

 ```shell
 $ pulsar-admin persistent get-partitioned-topic-metadata \